Mehersudhakar/Mehersudhakar/README.md

-# Hi, I'm Meher Sudhakar! 👋
+# Hi, I'm Meher Sudhakar Abbireddi! 👋

 ## 🚀 About Me
 I'm a Cybersecurity graduate student at UMD with an interest in exploring **global cybersecurity opportunities**.
 I enjoy tackling security challenges and contributing to innovative solutions.